nunofachada/cf4ocl/docs/tutorial.md

 ### Getting started

-The _cf4ocl_ header should be included at the beggining of the `mysum.c`
+The _cf4ocl_ header should be included at the beginning of the `mysum.c`
 file:

 ~~~~~~~~~~~~~~~{.c}